OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network

 \subsection{Model Training}

-\textbf{Set Prediction Loss} Given the above network, OmDet also uses set prediction loss~\cite{carion2020end} on the fixed-size set of predictions of classification and box coordinates.
-Set-based loss produces an optimal bipartite matching between predictions and ground truth objects using Hungarian algorithm.
+\textbf{Set Prediction Loss} Given the proposed model, it uses set prediction loss~\citep{carion2020end} on the fixed-size set of predictions of classification and box coordinates.
+Set-based loss produces an optimal bipartite matching between predictions and ground truth objects using the Hungarian algorithm.
 The matching cost is defined as follows:

-Here $L_{cls}$ is focal loss~\cite{lin2017focal} of predicted classifications and ground truth category labels, $L_{L_1}$ and $L_{giou}$ are L1 loss and generalized IoU loss~\cite{carion2020end} between normalized center coordinates and height and width of predicted boxes and ground truth box, respectively. $\lambda_{cls}$, $\lambda_{L_1}$ and $\lambda_{giou}$ are coefficients of each component.
+Here $L_{cls}$ is focal loss~\citep{lin2017focal} of predicted classifications and ground truth category labels, $L_{L_1}$ and $L_{giou}$ are L1 loss and generalized IoU loss~\citep{carion2020end} between normalized center coordinates and height and width of predicted boxes and ground truth box, respectively. $\lambda_{cls}$, $\lambda_{L_1}$ and $\lambda_{giou}$ are coefficients of each component.
 The training loss is the same as the matching cost except that only performed on matched pairs.
 The final loss is the sum of all pairs normalized by the number of objects inside the training batch.

-\textbf{Task-Sampling Strategy} in order to simulate the extreme multi-tasking setting at the training time and also enforce the model to condition its output on a given task, a novel task sampling strategy is used during training. \begin{enumerate} \item Let the max size of of a given task be $K$, for an image $x$ from a dataset $d$ in the mini-batch, we first sample $k \in [1, K]$ with a uniform distribution. \item Let the number of unique object types in $x$ be $m$, if $m > k$, then only a random subset of $k$ object types are kept and the extra annotations are removed for this mini batch.
-If $m < k$, then additional negative object types are randomly selected from the vocabulary $V$ of dataset $d$.
-If the vocabulary size of data $d$ is less than $K$, then the reminder of missing negatives are filled with masking $0$. \item The model is trained with the above sampled task and ground truth annotations. \end{enumerate}
+\textbf{Task-Sampling Strategy} For \textit{object detection datasets}, in order to simulate a diverse set of tasks for meta-learning during training and also enforce the model to condition its output on a given task, a novel task sampling strategy is used during training. \begin{enumerate} \item Let the max size of a given task be $K$, for an image $x$ from a dataset $d$ in the mini-batch, we first sample $k \in [1, K]$ with a uniform distribution. \item Let the number of unique object types in $x$ be $m$, if $m > k$, then only a random subset of $k$ object types are kept and the extra annotations are removed for this mini-batch.
+If $m < k$, then additional negative object types are randomly selected from the vocabulary $V$ of dataset $d$. \item The model is trained with the above-sampled task and ground truth annotations. \end{enumerate}